cpp-for-yourself/lectures-and-homeworks/lectures/templates_how_classes.md

 ```
 And uses that function.

+### Template parameters DO NOT appear as function argument types
 So far so good.
 Now, if we have a template parameter that does not appear in the arguments of the function, we will have to tell the compiler which type we want to see there.
 As an example, let's consider a function that simply returns a default value.
 ```cpp
 template<class T>